ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-GitHub.md

 ### Configuration

-These three constants store values that is specific to the Kintone App and how the user wants the script to behave.
+These three constants store values that are specific to the Kintone App and how the user wants the script to behave.
 It is a common practice for Kintone JavaScript customizations to store these values in constants at the top of the script for easy access and modification.

 ```javascript